TimSimpson/frontdoor/README.md

 options by jumping in and exploring it themselves.
 The end result feels a little like playing an interactive fiction computer game such as Zork.

-This solves a different usecase from argparse as argparse is more about creating robust, single purpose tools that can be invoked in flexible ways, where as Front Door is about creating scripts that more easily accept positional arguments and can defer to other commands.
+This solves a different use case from argparse as argparse is more about creating robust, single purpose tools that can be invoked in flexible ways, where as Front Door is about creating scripts that more easily accept positional arguments and can defer to other commands.
 It's also extremely simple and